CodingMilitia/Blog/_posts/2018-05-19-dotnetifying-grpc-sane-edition.md

 The `AddService` method makes some initial validity checks, registers the services in the DI container and stores some information to use when finally building the service.
 The most important part of this information to use when building the `Server` is what I called the `serviceBinder`, which is used to bind the service implementation to the `ServerServiceDefinition` that is registered to the `Server`.
 We can see this method in the generated `SampleService` class with the name `BindService`.
 Initially I was passing this method as an argument to the `AddGrpcServer` methods, but then I went ahead and created an helper to fetch this for me given the service implementation class.

 {% highlight csharp linenos %}
-//Using reflection tricks and assumptions on the way the core gRPC lib works so, if Google changes this, it'll break and only be noticed at runtime :) public static Func<TService, ServerServiceDefinition> GetServiceBinder<TService>() {
+//Using reflection tricks and assumptions on the way
+//the core gRPC lib works so, if Google changes this,
+//it'll break and only be noticed at runtime :) public static Func<TService, ServerServiceDefinition> GetServiceBinder<TService>() {
     var serviceType = typeof(TService);